DNAlchemist/mapstruct-spi-protobuf/README.md

 proto.getUserEnum().getNumber() // -1 (Not presented in contract, UNRECOGNIZED enum value)
 ```

-To fix this, we need to allow the library to handle enums as raw integer values so that even unknown values are not lost
+To fix this, we need to allow the library to handle enums as raw integer
+values so that even unknown values are not lost

-With this fork, we can use the raw integer value of the enum in the mapping, by enabling the flag `mapstructSpi.useEnumRawValue` as a compilerArg in the format of:
+With this fork, we can use the raw integer value of the enum in the mapping,
+by enabling the flag `mapstructSpi.useEnumRawValue` as a compilerArg in the format of:

 `-AmapstructSpi.useEnumRawValue=true`

 ### !
 Important !
-This option changes mapping way of enums
+This option changes mapping way of enums.
-Enum will be mapped as raw integer value, not by enum name
+Enum will be mapped as raw integer value, not by enum name.

-In this way will be used ordingal value of enums
+In this way will be used ordinal value of enums.
-So if you using enum to enum mapping, these enums should have the same order of values
+So if you using enum to enum mapping, these enums should have the same order of values.

 ### Maven example
 ```xml